-In 2006, Dr. Wong was appointed as the Director for Simulation Learning, responsible for overseeing the development of the University of Hawaiʻi School of Nursing’s simulation program.
-She worked with the University of Hawaiʻi Translational Health Science Simulation Center development team to oversee the expansion of the school’s simulation capabilities through the development of the new state-of-the art Translational Health Science Simulation Center and the organization of a statewide Simulation Collaborative.
+Prior to this role she was the Interim Associate Dean for Academic Affairs for 2 years and the Director for of the UH Translational Health Science Simulation Center for 17 years.
+In that role, she was responsible for overseeing the development of the University of Hawaii School of Nursing’s simulation program.
+She worked with the University of Hawaii Translational Health Science Simulation Center development team to oversee the expansion of the school’s simulation capabilities through the development of the new state-of-the art Translational Health Science Simulation Center and the organization of a statewide Simulation Collaborative.

 At the February 2014 International Meeting on Simulation in Healthcare (IMSH) in San Francisco, Dr. Wong was one of just 16 simulation educators world-wide to be awarded the Certified Healthcare Simulation Educator-Advanced (CHSE-A)** certification.